mzahana/drone_trajectories/README.md

 # Drone Trajectory Processing and Visualization

 This repository contains a collection of Python scripts for processing and visualizing drone trajectories.
 The scripts perform various operations such as segmenting trajectories into input and output segments, resampling trajectories, and plotting them.
-This is useful for traingin models for trajector prediction in 3D.
+This is useful for training models for trajectory prediction in 3D.

 ![traj1](resources/Figure_1.png)
 ![traj2](resources/Figure_2.png)